skysyzygy/tq/doc/docs/index.md

 # 🪪 authentication

 To authenticate with the API server you need to add one or more authentication methods.
-The authentication secret will be saved in one of these supported managers (which one depends on your platform):
+The authentication secret will be saved in one of these supported managers:
+- macOS
-- macOS Keychain
+  - Keychain
+- Windows
-- Windows Credential Manager
+  - Credential Manager
+- Unix
-- Unix Pass
+  - Pass
+- Azure
+  - Key Vault: enabled as the key manager whenever the environment variable `AZURE_KEY_VAULT` is present and set to the name of the key vault

 ```shell
 tq auth add --host hostname --user username --group usergroup --location location
 # Password: ******
 ```

-The **default authentication method** can then be selected by:
+The **default authentication** can then be selected by:
 * using the command line
   ```shell
   tq auth sel --host hostname --user username --group usergroup --location location